Editorial Standards

 Here is the clean distinction you can share with your team and your clients.

-- What it does, it gives you more time to file an accurate return, usually 6 months, or 5½ months for Form 1041.
+- What it does, it gives you more time to file an accurate return, usually 6 months, or 5½ months for Form 1041 (and only 5 months for C corps with a December 31 year-end that begins before January 1, 2026, per IRC §6081(b)).

 - What it does not do, it does not move the payment deadline.
 You must pay the expected balance by the original due date.
-Otherwise, the IRS will assess a failure‑to‑pay penalty, generally 0.5% per month, up to 25%, and interest.
+Otherwise, the IRS will assess a failure‑to‑pay penalty, generally 0.5% per month, up to 25%, plus interest that runs from the original due date, not the extended date.

 That is why the estimate you enter on line 6 matters.
 When in doubt, pay a little extra to cushion penalty risk, you can true it up when you file the final return.